 Unlike Import Data which is supported in all types of data sources, DirectQuery is only supported by a limited number of data sources.
 You cannot create a connection as a DirectQuery to an Excel File.
-Usually, data sources that are relational database models, or have modeling engine, supports DirectQuery mode.
-Here are all data sources supported through DirectQuery (as of today);
+Usually, data sources that are relational database models, or have a modeling engine, support DirectQuery mode.
+Here are some of the data sources supported through DirectQuery;

 - Amazon Redshift